7 Medical Appointments You Should Stop Delaying

 2. Eye Appointments

-It is recommended by optometrists that you visit once per year to have your eyes checked for disease and also to determine if you need eyeglasses or contacts to help you see properly.
-This can prevent eye strain that causes headaches.
-Eye exams can also give you insight into your overall health, as eye changes can indicate a larger issue.
+It is recommended by optometrists that you visit once per year to have your eyes checked for disease and also to determine if you need eyeglasses, contacts, or LASIK eye surgery to help you see properly.

 If you are a parent, it is also important to bring your kids in for their yearly vision test.
 It’s necessary to take steps to improve your children’s vision so their eyes can be healthy for as long as possible.
 You can do that by ensuring that they eat a clean diet, don’t spend too much time looking at screens, and wear protective eyewear when playing sports.